 It's commonly accepted fact that dogs don't smell their best when wet.
 Wet dog smell actually contains many specific scents.
 A British scientist found that the distinctive wet dog odor is actually a combination of almond, fruit, honey, and mushroom—along with feces and sulfur.

 According to the American Kennel Club, wet dog smell can be attributed to the bacteria and yeast that are always present on pups.
-Basically, these micro-organisms leave behind micro-excretions, and when the dog gets wet, the moisture that evaporates up from the pup's skin contains some of these compounds, causing the smell we all know so well.
+Basically, these micro-organisms leave behind micro-excretions, and when the dog gets wet, the moisture that evaporates up from the pup's skin contains some of these compounds, causing the stinky dog smell we all know so well.